ApiLogik/page-plus-blog-nodejs/README.md

 Blog: https://blog-dental.herokuapp.com/blog

 ***********************************
-Warnings:
+WARNINGS:
 Emails will not be sent.
 Nodemailer is using GMAIL, GMAIL is blocking Heroku's login attempts.

 Solutions: another smtp email provider; or follow heroku's recommended config.
-First option is better.
+First option will be implemented soon.

 ***********************************
 Landing Page features: